Introduction

 Worksheets

 After you finish with the exercise, use the worksheet to write down how this experience went for you.
-Journaling the experience creates a more lasting impact in your brain.
+Journaling will help you retain this information better.

 DBT Mindfulness: Thought Defusion Worksheet